Mutual Divorce in Delhi

 7-Step Process of Mutual Divorce in Delhi Family Courts

 Delhi has six Family courts: Dwarka, Saket, Patiala House, Rohini, Tis Hazari and Karkardooma.
+For NRIs, a Special Power of Attorney (SPA) document also needs to be drafted.
 The appropriate court for filing your case is determined based on the address listed in your documents.
 We finalize your joint mutual divorce petition and all supporting affidavits, ensuring all mutually agreed terms are accurately incorporated and the necessary documents are properly attached.

 Both parties will need to visit the Family Court to sign the first motion petition.
 If either party is located outside Delhi, we can arrange for the petition to be mailed to them for signing.
 Once signed, we will file your case with the court.
 A few days after filing, the case will be listed for the first motion hearing.
-At this hearing, we will present your case before the judge, who will record the initial statements and consent from both parties.
+At this hearing, the husband and wife must visit the court.
+For NRI clients, their SPA must be physically present in court, while the NRI client themselves must appear via video conference.

 Step 5: Cooling off Period/Waiver